Transfer Credit Policies

 While credits are transferable, grades earned at other colleges are not calculated in the Cortland grade point average.
 Your Cortland GPA will be determined solely by graded coursework completed at SUNY Cortland.
 As a new transfer student, your beginning GPA at Cortland will be 0.0.

 General Education (GE) Requirements

-Students transferring with an AA or AS degree from a SUNY community college may still require additional coursework in general education to earn a bachelor's degree.
-Completion of the AA/AS degree does not guarantee completion of all general education and degree requirements.
+If you transferred with an AA or AS degree from a SUNY community college prior to Fall 2023, you may still require additional coursework in specific general education categories or Cortland degree requirements to earn a bachelor's degree.